awhicks/STARTER-jpa03/docs/oauth.md

 This Spring Boot application is set up to use Google OAuth as it's authentication scheme.

-Setting this up on localhost requires the first two steps below; getting this to work on Heroku requires an additional third step.

 1. Obtaining a Github *client id* and *client secret*, which is done in [Github Developer Settings](https://github.com/settings/developers/).
 2. Configuring the `.env` file with these values.